Modeling, control, and stiffness regulation of layer jamming-based continuum robots: Dynamic Modeling

-In continuum robots, the layer jamming technique provides a lightweight and rapid response approach to adjust the robots' stiffness \cite{NARetal,CHOetal,JADetal}.
-In these robots, layer jamming -- consisting of a laminate of flexible strips or sheets -- is installed throughout the continuum robot's body, and winded up into a tube sheath, as illustrated in Fig. \ref{fig:jamming}.
-In \cite{YIetal23}, the robot is operated in the mode that behaves highly compliant.
-Meanwhile, the jamming sheath forms an enclosed structure in which we may apply a negative pressure $-u_{\tt P} \le 0$ (relative to the atmospheric pressure) \cite{FANetal}.
+In continuum robots, the layer jamming technique provides a lightweight and rapid response approach to adjust the robots' stiffness \cite{NARetal,CHOetal,JADetal,KIMPARetal}.
+In this type of robots, layer jamming -- consisting of a laminate of flexible strips or sheets -- is installed throughout the continuum robot's body, and winded up into a tube sheath, as illustrated in Fig. \ref{fig:jamming}.
+The jamming sheath forms an enclosed structure in which we may apply a negative pressure $-u_{\tt P} \le 0$ (relative to the atmospheric pressure) \cite{FANetal}.
 As a result, friction between strips or sheets would increase dramatically, thus changing the robot stiffness and dissipating energy \cite{NARetal}.

-As described above, the pressure value $\up \in \rea_{\ge 0}$ can be adjusted online and viewed as an additional input that changes the robotic dynamics.
-One of the main objectives of this paper is to propose a control-oriented dynamical model for LJ-based continuum robots.
-For control purposes, it is useful to have simple models that describe the essential properties of continuum robots with layer jamming; in particular, when the pressure $\up =0$, the model to be obtained should degrade into the LJ-free model in Section \ref{sec:21}.
+In our previous work \cite{YIetal23}, we operate the robot in its default state (i.e. $u_{\tt P}=0$) that behaves highly compliant, without accounting for the effects of negative pressure.
+As discussed above, the pressure value $\up \in \rea_{\ge 0}$ can be adjusted in real-time and viewed as an additional input that changes the robotic dynamics.
+This paper aims to develop a control-oriented dynamic model for continuum robots with layer jamming.
+For control purposes, it is essential to have simplified models that capture the key characteristics of LJ-based continuum robots.
+In particular, when the pressure $\up =0$, the proposed model should reduce to the LJ-free model in Section \ref{sec:21}.

-First, we discuss the dependence of the plant parameters $\alpha_i$ ($i=1,2$) and the function $D(q)$ on $u_{\tt P}$.
-We make the following assumptions.
+Intuitively, when adjusting of the vacuum pressure $u_{\tt P}$, it is reasonable to expect that some functions in the model depends on the pressure $u_{\tt P}$.
+To explore such a relationship, firstly we discuss the dependence of the plant parameters $\alpha_i$ ($i=1,2$) and the function $D(\cdot)$ on $u_{\tt P}$.
+The following assumptions are introduced to formalize this dependence.